SamErde/samerde.github.io/_posts/2024-09-05-regarding-azure-and-ms-graph-modules.markdown

 share-img: "https://samerde.github.io/assets/img/social/M365-E5-Developer-SKU.png"
 ---

-# The Benefits of Ditching the Az and Microsoft.Graph PowerShell Modules

 The Microsoft Graph SDK v2.23.0 was released today, and with it, the updated Microsoft Graph PowerShell module.
 You can use `Update-Module` or `Update-PSResource` to update this module, or you can try out my new [PSPReworkout](https://day3bits.com/PSPreworkout) module's `Update-AllTheThings` function.

 {: .box-note}